nasa/trick/docs/tutorial/ATutAnalyticSim.md

 TRICK_CXXFLAGS += -Imodels
 ```

-When Trick encounters relative paths, these base-paths will be prepended to the
+When Trick encounters relative paths in an S_define, it prepends these base-path(s)
-relative paths to create a complete path to the file, thus allowing it to be
+to the relative paths to create a complete path to the file, thus allowing it to be
 located.

 #### Additional Compiler Flag Recommendations